Bharathatluri/research/README.md

 # research
-my reearch codes and any intersting data
+my research codes and any intersting data